prakhar0711/Learn-React-Js/01_basicreact/README.md

+# Basic React Initialization

----- created using the basic react initialisation<br>
----- 1st method for a react project<br>
+This project was created using the basic initialization method for a React project.

-1) npx-create-react-app to initiazlise a react project(this is a really slow process there are alternatives for it one such is Vite or Parcel)<br>
-2) A directory '01_basicreact' using create-react-app is initialised<br>
+## Initial Steps

+1. Initiate a React project using `npx-create-react-app`.
+Note that this process can be slow, but there are alternative tools available such as Vite or Parcel.
+2. Create a directory named `01_basicreact` using `create-react-app`.
-3) Inside it the package.json file is the entry point that contains versions and dependencies<br>
+3. Inside the `01_basicreact` directory, you'll find the `package.json` file, which serves as the entry point and contains information about versions and dependencies.
-4) npm run start to start project in localhost<br>
-5) npm run build to build the project<br>
+4. Start the project locally using `npm run start`.
+5. Build the project using `npm run build`.

+## File and Function Naming Convention

-----for both project initialisations it is a convention to capitalise the first letter of any file or any function<br>
+For both project initializations, it is a convention to capitalize the first letter of any file or function.